hidekatsu-izuno/h3-express/README.md

 Express polyfill for h3.

 By default, Body-parsing is enabled.
-Therefore, req.body can be used without any settings.
+Therefore, req.body can be used without express.urlencoded and express.json.

 ## define a handler